Stan Lee: Marvel revolution

-In the late 1950s, DC Comics editor Julius Schwartz revived the superhero archetype and experienced significant success with an updated version of the Flash, and later with the Justice League of America super-team.
+In 1956, DC Comics editor Julius Schwartz revived the superhero archetype and experienced significant success with an updated version of the Flash, and later in 1960 with the Justice League of America super-team.
 In response, publisher Martin Goodman assigned Lee to come up with a new superhero team.
 Lee's wife suggested that he experiment with stories he preferred, since he was planning on changing careers and had nothing to lose.

 Lee acted on the advice, giving his superheroes a flawed humanity, a change from the ideal archetypes typically written for preteens.
 Before this, most superheroes had been idealistically perfect people with no serious, lasting problems.
 Lee introduced complex, naturalistic characters who could have bad tempers, fits of melancholy, and vanity; they bickered amongst themselves, worried about paying their bills and impressing girlfriends, got bored or sometimes even physically ill.

-The first superheroes Lee and artist Jack Kirby created together were the Fantastic Four.
+The first superheroes Lee and artist Jack Kirby created together were the Fantastic Four in 1961.
 The team's immediate popularity led Lee and Marvel's illustrators to produce a cavalcade of new titles.
 Again working with Kirby, Lee co-created the Hulk, Thor, Iron Man, and the X-Men; with Bill Everett, Daredevil; and with Steve Ditko, Doctor Strange and Marvel's most successful character, Spider-Man, all of whom lived in a thoroughly shared universe.
 Lee and Kirby gathered several of their newly created characters together into the team title The Avengers and would revive characters from the 1940s such as the Sub-Mariner and Captain America.
 Years later, Kirby and Lee would contest who deserved credit for creating The Fantastic Four.

 Comics historian Peter Sanderson wrote that in the 1960s:

 Lee's revolution extended beyond the characters and storylines to the way in which comic books engaged the readership and built a sense of community between fans and creators.
 He introduced the practice of regularly including a credit panel on the splash page of each story, naming not just the writer and penciller but also the inker and letterer.
 Regular news about Marvel staff members and upcoming storylines was presented on the Bullpen Bulletins page, which (like the letter columns that appeared in each title) was written in a friendly, chatty style.
 Lee remarked that his goal was for fans to think of the comics creators as friends, and considered it a mark of his success on this front that, at a time when letters to other comics publishers were typically addressed "Dear Editor", letters to Marvel addressed the creators by first name (e.g., "Dear Stan and Jack").
 Lee recorded messages to the newly formed Merry Marvel Marching Society fan club in 1965.
 By 1967, the brand was well-enough ensconced in popular culture that a March 3 WBAI radio program with Lee and Kirby as guests was titled "Will Success Spoil Spiderman [sic]".